espressif/arduino-esp32/docs/source/api/touch.rst

 touchAttachInterruptArg
 ^^^^^^^^^^^^^^^^^^^^^^^

-This function is used to attach interrupt to touch pad.
+This function is used to attach interrupt to the touch pad.
 In the function called by ISR you have the given arguments available.

 .. code-block:: arduino